melowntech/vts-browser-unity-plugin/README.md

 ### For Linux

- - Build the vts-browser library on linux and copy it to \<Unity Project\>/Assets/Vts/Plugins/libvts-browser.so
+ - Build the vts-browser library on linux and copy it to \<Unity Project\>/Assets/Vts/Plugins/Linux/libvts-browser.so
+ - Configure the libvts-browser.so to be used in Standalone, x86_64, Linux

 ## Bug Reports